strapi/strapi/docs/3.0.0-beta.x/guides/services.md

 #### Example

 The goal of a service is to store reusable functions.
-An `email` service could be useful, if we plan to send emails from different functions in our codebase:
+An `email` service could be useful to send emails from different functions in our codebase:

 **Path —** `./api/email/services/Email.js`.